 Narcissism as it affects people is a spectrum.
 That means there is a huge grey area of what narcissistic traits and behaviors a person can have and how these affect their lives.
 It starts out on one end with balanced self-focus, or what we sometimes hear called "healthy narcissism," which would be things like balanced, realistic self-esteem, assertiveness and other helpful attributes.
 The further down the spectrum it goes, though, the less helpful and the more detrimental these things become.
 Realistic self-esteem becomes arrogance, or it becomes insecurity.
 Assertiveness becomes aggressiveness, or it becomes capitulation.
 The further down the spectrum a person is, the more focus on the self there will be, and therefore the greater the inability to distinguish the self from the external world around it.
 The more focus on the self there is, the more destructive and damaging the personality traits and behaviors are.

-All of the cluster b personality disorders fall on the malignant end of the narcissistic spectrum.
-This means that with all cluster b personality disordered individuals, the level of narcissism (in other words, the amount of focus on the self) is disproportionately high.
+All of the cluster b personality disorders fall on the pathological end of the narcissistic spectrum.
+This means that with all cluster b personality disordered individuals, the level of narcissism is disproportionately high.
 It's toxic, destructive and obsessive.
 The narcissistic traits displayed by these people are rigid, inflexible and detrimental to their general functioning.
 The cluster b personality disorders are Histrionic, Borderline, Narcissistic and Antisocial.
 There are generally different levels of narcissism involved in each disorder.
 For example, the level of narcissism you see in a person with Histrionic Personality Disorder is usually not the same as the level of narcissism you would see in a person with Antisocial Personality Disorder.
 There is some overlap with these though, and it is not uncommon for a person to be diagnosed with more than one cluster B personality disorder.

 For example, we often see people diagnosed with Borderline Personality Disorder and Narcissistic Personality Disorder, or BPD, NPD and APD.
 The most common comorbid condition - besides substance abuse - with a cluster b personality disorder is another cluster b personality disorder.
 This means that people with cluster b personality disorders are pathologically narcissistic.
 Their focus on themselves is so disproportionate, so obsessive and so toxic that it literally affects their way their brain works.